Amazon holidays are some of the busiest days for sellers. Let’s see how you can make the most out of the Amazon Holiday Calendar.

 Take care of customer service

 If you sell a lot during the holiday season but your clients don’t get a good experience, then you are only ruining your reputation.
-Make sure to have customer service systems in place and, if you can, hire someone to take care of that.
+Make sure to have customer service systems in place and, if you can, hire more staff to keep up with the questions and concerns.

 Prepare for Returns